-On this day, we give sole acknowledgment to the men and women who have served our country with courage and integrity.
+On Veterans Day, we acknowledge the men and women who have served our country with courage and integrity.
 When World War I formally ended in the 11th hour of the 11th day of the 11th month of 1918, this holiday was created.
-This is the day the Armistice with Germany went into effect and “Armistice Day” was formed.
+This is the day the Armistice with Germany went into effect and “Armistice Day” was created.
 However, in 1954 this day was renamed “Veterans Day” to acknowledge all that was given and sacrificed.
 It is on this holiday we continue to celebrate the strength, courage, resilience, and sacrifices of our service men and women.

 But there are also a few misconceptions about the holiday.
 Have you ever wondered about the spelling?
 Or who exactly this day celebrates and why?
 To clear some of those questions up, here are some interesting things we have to share with you!